Evermorelab/evermore-marketplace-solidity-sc/readme.md

 # Evermore marketplace

-This is a project that uses [Hardhat](https://hardhat.org/) to develop and deploy smart contracts on the Ethereum blockchain.
+This is a project that uses [Hardhat](https://hardhat.org/) to develop and deploy smart contracts.

-It contains 2 smart contracts:
+It contains 2 main contracts:
-- EvermoreNFT: to mint new NFTs
+- Evermore NFT to create and manage NFTs: contracts/upgradeable/EvermoreNFTUpgradeable.sol (depends on other contracts in contracts/upgradeable)
-- EvermoreMarketplace: to buy and sell NFTs
+- Evermore Marketplace to buy and sell NFTs on a secondary market: contracts/Marketplace.sol

 ## Prerequisites